Choose the Footer Type

 Set this option to Yes to display the copyright area under the footer widgets.

-When enabled, you can:
+When this option is enabled, you can:

 - Add the copyright text in the Copyright Message field.